 A White-throated Bee-eater (Merops albicollis - Guêpier à gorge blanche) was seen at Gleb Jdiane, Oued Dahab on 5 and 6 December 2013 by Noëlle and Hervé Jacob (video below*) and reported in Go-South.
 This is not only the first record for Morocco, but it’s a first for the Western Palearctic as well.
 According to the last AERC Western Palearctic list published in December 2012**, there were only three species of bee-eaters in the Western Paleactic list and Merops albicollis was not one of them.

-This region proves once again that it's one of the birding hot-spot for the Westen Palearctic region: Sudan Golden Sparrow, Cricket Warbler, African Dunn’s Lark and many other resident specialties.
+This region proves once again that it's one of the birding hot-spot for the Westen Palearctic region: Sudan Golden Sparrow (Passer luteus), Cricket Warbler (Spiloptila clamans), African Dunn’s Lark (Eremalauda dunni dunni) and many other Saharan/North African resident specialities.

 ** Crochet P.-A. & Joynt G. (2012).
 AERC list of Western Palearctic birds.
 December 2012 version.
 Available at http://www.aerc.eu/tac.htm PDF